Hunter Biden settles Arkansas child support case - KESQ

 By Marshall Cohen

-(CNN) — Hunter Biden, the son of President Joe Biden, has settled his child support case in Arkansas, reaching an agreement with the mother of one of his children, resolving a dispute that became a legal headache for him in recent months.
+(CNN) — Hunter Biden, the son of President Joe Biden, has settled his child support case in Arkansas, reaching an agreement with the mother of one of his children and resolving a dispute that became a legal headache for him in recent months.

 The settlement was announced in a court filing Thursday in Arkansas state court.